America's kids are still behind in reading and math. These schools are defying the trend

 The low-income school district near downtown Los Angeles, with a student body that is 84% Latino and 14% Black, now has a graduation rate of 93%, compared with 58% when Brawley took the job in 2012.

-Harmoni, the sixth-grader, said that one-on-one tutoring has helped her grasp concepts and given her more confidence in math.
-She gets separate “data chats” with her math specialist that are part performance review, part pep talk.
+Harmoni, the sixth grader, said tutoring has helped her grasp concepts and given her more confidence in math.
+She has “data chats” with her math specialist that are part performance review, part pep talk.

 “Looking at my data, it kind of disappoints me” when the numbers are low, said Harmoni.
 “But it makes me realize I can do better in the future, and also now.”